-You don’t have to follow a legal procedure if you want to start using a new name.
-However, you might need a ‘deed poll’ to apply for or change official documents, like a passport or driving licence.
+You don’t have to follow a legal process to start using a new name.
+But you might need a ‘deed poll’ to apply for or to change official documents like your passport or driving licence.

-Changing your name after divorce or end a civil partnership
+If you divorce or end your civil partnership

-After getting divorced or ending a civil partnership, you may be able to go back to your original name by presenting either:
+You may be able to go back to your original name by showing record-holders either your:

-Some organisations may not agree to change your name back without a deed poll.
+Some organisations won’t change your name back without a deed poll.